- Levi Obonyo is an Associate Professor of Communication and Media Studies.

 - Prof Obonyo is a newspaper columnist and a regular commentator on media issues.

-- Prof Obonyo holds a Bachelor’s Degree from Messiah College, Grantham, Pennsylvania;
+- In 2005: Prof Obonyo holds a Bachelor’s Degree from Messiah College, Grantham, Pennsylvania;

 - Master of Arts in Communication Studies from Wheaton Graduate School in Wheaton, Illinois;